Calvin Sutker: Cook County Commissioner

 In 1993, the Cook County Board of Commissioners announced a move from two multi-member districts that elect ten members from Chicago and seven from the suburbs to seventeen single member districts.
 In 1993, Sutker announced his candidacy for one of these newly created districts.
 In the Democratic primary he defeated former Federal Maritime Commission member Vera Paktor and lawyer Jeffrey Paul Smith and defeated Republican Lourdes Mon in the general election.
 In 1998, he challenged incumbent John Stroger for the Democratic nomination for president of the Cook County Board of Commissioners, citing the construction of Cook County Hospital and the need for ethics reforms as reasons he opted to challenge stroger.
 Sutker lost to Stroger by a margin of approximately 2 to 1.

 In 2000, Sutker proposed an ordinance to create a residency requirement for new Cook County employees, similar to the ordinance Chicago has had since at least 1922.
 The proposal was unanimously adopted by the board.

 In the 2002 Democratic primary he faced off against attorney Larry Suffredin of Evanston.
 Suffredin was endorsed by U.S. Representative Jan Schakowsky, Evanston Mayor Lorraine H. Morton and State Senator Carol Ronen while Sutker had the support of State Representative Lou Lang and 50th ward Alderman Bernard Stone.
 In an upset, Sutker lost renomination in 2002 to Larry Sufredin.
 Sutker won Niles Township and Chicago's 50th ward by a combined total of 3,668 votes, but lost in Evanston, New Trier Township and Chicago's 49th ward by a combined total of 8,129 votes.

-Later life
+Later life and death

 After his defeat, Sutker remained active with many Jewish charities.
 During his lifetime his involvement, including among other things, serving as president of Old Orchard B'nai B'rith, and chairman of the Anti-Defamation League of Metropolitan Chicago.
 It was also during this time that he first spoke about what he witnessed during the liberation of Dachau concentration camp.
 In 2006, the forest preserve near the Illinois Holocaust Museum and Education Center was named in his honor.

 In 2005, Sutker handed over the leadership of the Niles Township Democratic Organization to State Representative Lou Lang.

 Sutker died at Evanston Hospital in Evanston, Illinois, on April 25, 2013, at age 89.
 The Sutker family remains involved in politics.
 One of his daughters, Edie Sue Sutker, is currently a Village Trustee in Skokie and another daughter, Shelley Sutker-Dermer, is a Cook County judge.